vanphucLE/Vitraux-Visiteurs/README.md

 ## Using Grunt

-If you want to configure or use the project tasks, [install Grunt](http://gruntjs.com/getting-started) The Gruntfile.js is setup to launch the following task(s) :
+If you want to configure or use the project tasks, [install Grunt](http://gruntjs.com/getting-started) The Gruntfile.js is setup to launch the following task(s) with the `grunt` command:

 * [Uglify](https://github.com/gruntjs/grunt-contrib-uglify) to compress and mangle javascript files into vitraux-visiteurs.min.js